lsms-worldbank/selector/src/mdhlp/sel_vars.md

 __is_multi_checkbox__.
 Multi-select question where answers are provided as ticked checkboxes (i.e. where the `Question type` field is set to `Categorical: Multi-select` and the `Display mode` field is set to `Checkboxes`).

+__is_linked__.
+Single-select or multi-select question whose answers are linked to a roster ID or a (list) question (i.e. where the `Source of categories` field is set to `List of question or question from roster group` and the `Bind list question or question from roster group` field is set to a roster or question).

 __is_date__.
 Date question, whether calendar date or timestamp (i.e. where the `Question type` field is set to `Date`).